Self-hosted KernelCI Architecture Documentation

 This creates:

-kcidb
+kcidb - User:

-- Read-only access# Via docker container
+# Via docker container

 docker exec -it postgres psql -U kcidb_editor -d kcidb